izilima/1.1-Origem-do-OKR-Infografico/README.md

 # 1.1-Origem-do-OKR-Infografico
-1.1 | Origem do OKR
+Código do 1.1 | Origem do OKR